-- 2. You must use a different profile for Salt and traditional clients. - 3.
-You can use variables in the profile to distinguish between the different lifecycle environments.
+2. You can use variables in the profile to distinguish between the different lifecycle environments.

 For example autoinstallation profiles, see https://github.com/SUSE/manager-build-profiles/tree/master/AutoYaST.

 Use these variables in your autointallation profiles for automating in-place upgrades: